 English 11 focuses on American Literature from Puritan writings to contemporaries, emphasizing the evolution of this genre.
 Students read various Puritan texts, the Declaration of Independence, Transcendentalism texts, American Gothic texts from Edgar Allen Poe, The Great Gatsby by F. Scott Fitzgerald, A Raisin in the Sun by Lorraine Hansberry, and Fallen Angels by Walter Dean Myers.
-During their Junior year, Juniors will complete the Archdiocese Assessments of Technology and Literature.
+During their Junior year, students will complete the Junior Project that addresses Bergan's graduation requirements.
 Vocabulary and grammar instruction is continued their junior year.
-Formal and informal writing is also continued but focuses on persuasive rhetoric and style for the Junior Writing Assessment and Junior project.
+Formal and informal writing is also continued, primarily focusing on persuasive rhetoric.